Who are your clients?

 I’ve always enjoyed researching new technologies and learning as much about them as I can.
 I guess that’s why I ended up being the “family IT director” and a “go to” guy for friends and coworkers.

-What kind of technology can you help me with?
+What kinds of technology do you work with?

 My systems work with any type technology.
 However, I have the most experience (and am most effective) with Apple OS X (Mac) and iOS (iPhone and iPad).